 Once Sraffa's problem is solved, everything looks relatively simple.
 It is like the number zero and its implications: once it is there, all calculations - additions, multiplications, and so on - are very simple and easy to handle.
 But imagining the number zero had not yet been discovered makes us clear that its discovery represents one of the greatest performances of the human mind.
 In analogy, the solution to Sraffa's conundrum - determine value and distribution within the social and circular process of production, with the conditions of production differing between industries, and all the implications alluded to in Sraffa's 1960 book - represents by far the greatest analytical performance in the entire history of economic theories.
-The mysterious one-way avenue leading from factors of production to final output was demystified; scheme (1.2), representing a monetary theory of exchange, may be abandoned in favour of scheme (2.1), picturing a monetary theory of production.
-This implies that markets are eliminated as the fundamental economic institution and are, as such, replaced by the social and circular process of production.
-It is here that, on the basis of the labour value principle and the surplus principle, prices of production are established and distribution becomes a social, not a market process.
+The mysterious one-way avenue leading from factors of production to final output was demystified; scheme (1.2), picturing a monetary theory of exchange, may be abandoned in favour of scheme (2.1), picturing a monetary theory of production.
+This implies that markets are eliminated as the fundamental economic institution and are, as such, replaced by the social and circular process of production are established and distribution becomes a social, not a market process.